The Plays of William Shakspeare, Τόμος 17 |

 Σελίδα 40

-Re - enter CUPID , with a mafque of Ladies as Amazons , with lutes in their hands , dancing , and playing .
+...
+Ladies as Amazons , with lutes in their hands , dancing , and playing .
 APEM .
-Hey day ! what a fweep of vanity comes this way !
+Hey day ! what a sweep of vanity comes this way !
 They dance ! they are mad women .
-Like madness is the glory of this ...
+Like madness is the glory of this life , As this pomp fhows to a little ...

-Re - enter CUPID , with a mafque of Ladies as Amazons , with lutes in their hands , dancing , and playing .
+...
+Ladies as Amazons , with lutes in their hands , dancing , and playing .
 APEM .
-Hey day ! what a fweep of vanity comes this way !
+Hey day ! what a sweep of vanity comes this way !
 They dance ! they are mad women .
-Like madness is the glory of this ...
+Like madness is the glory of this life , As this pomp fhows to a little ...

 Σελίδα 41